-- Components of the filter tows, tipping papers, and cigarette papers are commonly used in other commercially marketed cigarettes manufactured at the facility. - The new products are intended to replace the original products and will compete with other products manufactured at the facility. - No facility expansion is expected due to manufacturing the new products.
+- Components of the filter tows and cigarette papers are commonly used in other commercially marketed cigarettes manufactured at the facility. - The new products are intended to replace portions of the currently marketed original products without impacting the overall future projected market volumes.
+In other words, market volume projections for the new and original products do not exceed what would be projected for just the original products if the new products did not receive marketing orders. - No facility expansion is expected due to manufacturing the new products.